-Put 2 qts. of water in a pot; use very little salt since, as the water evaporates, the salt will intensify.
-Add the beans and simmer with pot covered till ready.
-Finely chop the lard, onion, garlic, parsley and tomato.
+Put 2 qt. of water in a pot; use tiny salt since, as the water evaporates, the salt will intensify.
+Add the beans and simmer with the pot covered till ready.
+Finely chop the lard, onion, garlic, parsley, and tomato.

 Saute in oil over medium heat until the lard has melted and the vegetables begin to get tender.
 Set aside.
 When the beans are done, add the soffritto, bring to a boil and add the pasta, stir and let it cook until the pasta is al dente (about 8 min.).
 Add more hot water or broth if you feel it is getting too dense.
 When the soup is ready, add a pinch of freshly ground pepper and 2 tbs.
 Parmigiano.
 Serve with the remaining Parmigiano.

-Before adding the pasta, yuo may pass about half the beans through a food mill and return resulting puree to the broth.
+Before adding the pasta, you may pass about half the beans through a food mill and return the broth’s resulting puree.

-The soffritto may be eliminated.
-When cooking the beans, add the crushed clove of garlic, the onion, tomato, parsley and olive oil when the beans are almost done.
+You may eliminate the soffritto.
+When cooking the beans, add the crushed clove of garlic, the onion, tomato, parsley, and olive oil when the beans are almost done.